 (b) Does not include cooking procedures that only involve temporarily interrupting or slowing an otherwise continuous cooking process.

-(75) "NSF" means the national sanitation foundation or NSF international which contains standard 61, "Drinking Water System Components - Health Effects" (as published on June 10, 2011).
+(74) "NSF" means the national sanitation foundation or NSF international which contains standard 61, "Drinking Water System Components - Health Effects" ( 2016).

-(a) Means bottled, canned, cartoned, securely bagged, or securely wrapped, whether packaged in a food service operation, retail food establishment or a food processing plant; and
+(a) Means bottled, canned, cartoned, bagged, or wrapped, whether packaged in a food service operation, retail food establishment or a food processing plant; and

 (a) Is permanently or temporarily connected to the water distribution system of the premises and demands a supply of water from the system; or